 4. Policy compliance keeps the cost under control

 Every company wants compliance to its policy to save costs.
-Your company should provide a system that enables travelers to book the way they want while adhering to company policy.
+Your company should provide a system that enables travellers to book the way they want while adhering to company policy.
 This is near enough impossible if travellers book on different online sites.

 The back office paperwork also becomes an issue if you book through several channels.
 Having to manually fill out and file expense and approval forms takes time, resource and patience…as well as needing a fairly flexible finance team!
 A corporate booking system which automatically collects data and compiles reports in the right format is far easier than a collection of manual spreadsheets.